Tony Caputo is the head men's basketball coach, head men's tennis coach and assistant athletic director at Southern Virginia University.

 A 1991 graduate from Lexington High School, Clark had a standout career as shooting guard.
 He also played tight end and linebacker on Lexington’s 1988 state championship football team.

-Clark has a bachelor’s degree in psychology from James Madison University.
+Clark received a bachelor’s degree in psychology from James Madison University in 1999.
 He lives in Lexington, Va., with his wife and four children.

 |Title:||Director of Operations|